Children’s fundraising ideas

 What are some easy fundraising ideas for kids?

-Simple yet effective, easy kid fundraising ideas require minimal resources and supervision.
-Game nights and read-a-thons, for example, are two great fundraisers for kids requiring little parental assistance while also providing exciting experiences for the children.
+Easy kids' fundraising ideas require minimal resources or adult supervision.
+Game nights and read-a-thons, for example, are two great fundraisers for kids that keep things simple while still providing fun, memorable experiences.

 %201.png)